umee-network/umee/networks/canon-2/README.md

 # Canon-2

-Canon-2 will be a long-running testnet.
+Canon-2 is a long-running testnet mirroring mainnet functionality.
+We use it also as the last test before the mainnet upgrade for the next major version.

-It was created by stepping through the same upgrade process as mainnet (1.0 -> 1.1 -> 3.0) and will soon test the (3.0 -> 3.1) upgrade.
+`canon-1` was created by stepping through the same upgrade process as mainnet (1.0 -> 1.1 -> 3.0) however the v3.0 update introduced consensus bug and we had to start the testnet from scratch.

+`canon-2` starts from v3.0.3 and follows mainnet updates (3.0.3 -> 3.1 -> 3.2 ...).

-## Validators
+## Syncing

-Before the (3.0 -> 3.1) upgrade, run:

-- Umeed v3.0.2
-- Peggo v1.2.1 with --eth-merge-pause=true
-- Price feeder v1.0.0

-After the (3.0 -> 3.1) upgrade, run:

-- Umeed v3.1.0-rc2
-- Peggo v1.2.1 with --eth-merge-pause=false
-  - or do not set flag (default is false)
-- Price feeder v1.0.0
+If you start from scratch, start with umeed v3.0.2 and follow the mainnet upgrades outlined in the [Compatibilty Matrix](https://github.com/umee-network/umee#release-compatibility-matrix).

-## Our validator + archive nodes
+### Our validator + archive nodes

 ```shell
 api.ruby.canon-2.network.umee.cc